 Today on the show we have attorney and film distribution expert Orly Ravid.
 Orly is committed to helping artistically and intellectually rigorous and important films reach their respective audiences via a financial model that is sustainable for filmmakers.

-Having established the theatrical, festival, digital distribution and educational services, presently at TFC, Orly works primarily on distribution, sales/licensing and contract/negotiation services with a focus on new media digital distribution.
-She also oversees theatrical releases, the various educational services, and the organizational overall.
+Having established the theatrical, festival, digital distribution, and educational services, presently at TFC, Orly works primarily on distribution, sales/licensing and contract/negotiation services with a focus on new media digital distribution.
+She also oversees theatrical releases, the various educational services, and the organization overall.

 Enjoy my conversation with Orly Ravid.

 Alex Ferrari 2:22